nlf/node-proto2json/CONTRIBUTING.markdown

-It is simple to contribute: fork this repository, write some code and tests, ensure that tests passes, lint code and then snd a pull request to [me](https://github.com/Sannis) on Github.
-Thanks!
+It is simple to contribute: fork this repository, write some code and tests, ensure that tests passes, lint code and then send a pull request to [me](https://github.com/Sannis) on Github.

-I'll be glad to see your forks and commits in them :)
+I'll be glad to see your forks and commits in them :) Thanks!

 Run tests